The Bankrate promise

 - Monitor your credit reports and bank and credit card statements routinely for suspicious activity, and report it right away.

-“Frankly, until we can move away from using magnetic stripes for transactions, the technology that creates skimmers will continue to advance and improve, resulting in more attacks against more devices against the globe,” Wenzler says.
+“Frankly, until we can move away from using magnetic stripes for transactions, the technology that creates skimmers will continue to advance and improve, resulting in more attacks against more devices around the globe,” Wenzler says.